-In terms of amenity, there are to be two large sets of windows to the ground and first floor, to the front elevation.
-To the sides and rear there are to be no windows.
+In terms of amenity, there are to be two three windows to the first floor on the front elevation and two windows to the ground floor front elevation.
+To the ground floor there is also to be an entrance door.
+To the sides and rear there are to be no windows but one pedestrian door on the opposite side to the Town Hall.